Rate-Distortion Theory for Mixed States: Setup for Rate Distortion Coding for Ensemble Sources

 \section{Setup for Rate Distortion Coding for Ensemble Sources}

 In this section, we define our setup for rate distortion coding.
-This is summarized in Figure~\ref{fig:compression model} below, and described in detail in the rest of the section.
+This is summarized in Fig.~\ref{fig:compression model} below, and described in detail in the rest of the section.

 We consider a source given by the ensemble $\{p_x,\rho_x^A\otimes \proj{j_x}^J\}_{x\in\Sigma}$ with side information in the system $J$.
 Note that the side information can be quantum, as the states $\proj{j_x}$ need not be orthonormal.
-(The most general side information is a mixed state on system $J$; we consider the simpler pure state side information which is sufficient for our discussion.)
+The most general side information need not be pure, and can be entangled with the system $A$.
+We consider the simpler pure state side information when deriving most of our results; in Section \ref{sec:discon}, we formalize the most general side information, and outline the extensions of our results to the general setting.
+When $J$ is one-dimensional, there is no side information and the task is called blind compression.
+In contrast, when $|j_x\rangle$ contains a classical description of the state $\rho_x$, meaning that the sender knows the state to be compressed, then, the task is called visible compression.
+Our general model for side information includes both blind and visible compression as special cases.
 The ensemble source can be equivalently defined as a classical-quantum (cq) state where the system $X$ plays the role of a classical reference system

 and symbols in $\Sigma$ are associated with an orthonormal basis $\{\proj{x}\}_{x \in \Sigma}$ on $X$.
 We also consider a purification of the source:

 where $R$ purifies $\rho_x^A$ and $X'$ purifies the distribution over the reference system $X$.
 In rate distortion coding, the source first generates $\ket{\psi^n}^{A^nJ^nX^nX'^nR^n}$, which contains $n$ copies of $\ket{\psi}^{AJXX'R}$.
 We call the sender or the encoder Alice, and the receiver or the decoder Bob.
 We suppose that Alice and Bob initially share some entangled state $\ket{\Phi}$ in systems $A_0 B_0$.
 This assumption is fully general, as the dimension of $A_0 B_0$ can be chosen to be $1$ for the unassisted case, unbounded for the entanglement-assisted case, and anything in between when we study the entanglement-qubit rate pair.
 Alice applies an encoding channel $\mathcal{E}_n^{A^nJ^nA_0 \to M}$, and sends system $M$ to Bob.
 Receiving $M$, Bob applies a decoding channel $\mathcal{D}_n^{MB_0\to B^n}$.
 We define